openstack-archive/tripleo-docs/deploy-guide/source/provisioning/baremetal_provision.rst

 The baremetal allocation API keeps an association of nodes to hostnames, which can be seen by running::

-  openstack baremetal allocation list
+  baremetal allocation list

 The allocation record UUID will be the same as the Instance UUID for the node which is allocated.
-The hostname can be seen in the allocation record, but it can also be seen in the ``openstack baremetal node show`` property ``instance_info``, ``display_name``.
+The hostname can be seen in the allocation record, but it can also be seen in the ``baremetal node show`` property ``instance_info``, ``display_name``.